visgl/deck.gl/bindings/python/pydeck/README.md

 First, run `yarn bootstrap` at the root of this repository.

-Run `npx webpack-dev-server` in the `modules/jupyter-widget`, which will enable hot-reloading at `localhost:8080`.
+Run `npx webpack-dev-server` in the `modules/jupyter-widget` and in a separate terminal `export PYDECK_DEV_SERVER=http://localhost:8080`.

+To specifiy a non-default URL for the webpack dev server, you can set a URL in the `PYDECK_DEV_SERVER` environment variable, e.g., `export PYDECK_DEV_SERVER=http://localhost:8080`.

 Finally, run `pip install -e .` for a development installation.

-Additionally, `export PYDECK_DEVELOPMENT_SERVER=http://localhost:8080/index`

 ### Tests